Senior Program Manager, Surveillance Research & Regional Elimination, Asia Pacific

 Prior to joining the MEI, Chris served in the U.S. Peace Corps as a rural health educator in Uzbekistan.

-Chris has an MPH in International Health from the Tulane University School of Public Health and Tropical Medicine.
+Chris has an MPH in International Health from the Tulane University School of Public Health and Tropical Medicine and is pursuing a PhD at Uppsala University in Sweden.